Why is the Colorado Blue Spruce Award So Important?

 Alivia was on middle school CBSA team in Denver last year.
 She attended the CO Teen Lit Conference and was one of the students that helped announce the winning books.
 She loved it.
 During the summer, she moved to Fort Collins and started at Poudre High School as a Freshman.
 She has now organized a CBSA team at Poudre High.

-Aaron was from the Dolores, a small town in the four corners region.
-Aaron is a trans Hispanic and spoke elegantly for CEMETERY BOYS, a fantastical story of Dios de los Muertos.
-Although it did not win the award, it had many supporters who spoke passionately in favor of it.
+Aaron was from Cortez, a small town in the four corners region of Colorado.
+He is Hispanic and trans and spoke elegantly for Cemetery Boys, a fantastical story of Dia de los Muertos.
+Although the book did not win the award, it had many supporters who spoke passionately about it.

 Partners in Literacy wants to hear and amplify TEEN voices!!